Investing

 • VCTs help support innovation and growth of the UK economy, by helping smaller companies to grow and create jobs and prosperity across the country.

-Disadvantages of Venture Capital Trusts are:
+Disadvantages of investing in Venture Capital Trusts are:

 • Investing in early-stage companies is unpredictable and only suitable for investors who are comfortable with high risk.